ruthtempo/floating-button/README.md

 }
 ```

 Now we also need to set the state to `false` once the event is no longer happening.
-Unfortunately there is no event that notifies about the completion of a scrolling event.
-But there exists a juicy workaround that is based on setting a timeout with `setTimeout()`:
+Unfortunately, there is no event that notifies about the completion of a scrolling event.
+But there is a juicy workaround that is based on setting a timeout with `setTimeout()`:

 ``` ts
 const handleScroll: React.UIEventHandler<HTMLDivElement> = (_) => {